 Two of our four churches with the Glebe in the foreground

-and the Campsie Fells in the background.
+and the Campsie Fells in the background before the addition of the new Kirk Halls and the 2013 refurbishment of the Village Hall.
 We think our Glebe has

 the best view of any in Scotland.
 Click